flaneurette/Luxa/README.md

 1. Edit configuration.php and define the database and paths.
-2. Import the Luxa SQL file, goto the index page and login with: username: admin, password: admin. the password can be chnaged in the admin panel under settings.
+2. Import the Luxa SQL file, goto the index page and login with: username: admin, password: admin.

+   the password can be changed in the admin panel under settings.

 # Requirements
 PHP, MYSQL, mod_rewrite